icemakegirl/ImprovMLCQ/README.md

 df.to_csv('out.csv', index=False)
 ```

+we clean the dataset and call it out_clean.csv.
+The data preprocessing phase started with the removal of columns containing more than 50% values.
+A review of missing records was conducted, and all empty fields were imputed with a value of 0.
+Duplicate rows were removed
 We run the Machine Learning and Deep Learning algorithms using out_clean.csv.
 This file can also be found at: [Link Zenodo](https://zenodo.org/records/14834187)
 You can dowload this code label enconder
 ### Research Questions